-Egypt’s ruler, Abdel Fattah al-Sisi, denounced “foreign hands” whom he believes were behind the deadly car bombs that killed scores of security personnel in northeast Sinai on Friday.
+Egypt’s ruler, Abdel Fattah al-Sisi, denounced “foreign hands” whom he believes was behind the deadly car bombs that killed scores of security personnel in northeast Sinai on Friday.

 The president, whose regime has been battling jihadist elements since the military ousted the Muslim Brotherhood leader Mohammed Morsi last year, declared a three-day mourning period throughout the country on Saturday.